Last Updated on

 What Body Temperature Is Considered as Fever in a Baby?

 If you are a new mother and it is the first time that your baby has a fever, it is important for you to know what body temperature is considered as fever in babies.
 Your baby’s normal temperature may vary from 97 degrees Fahrenheit to 100.3 degrees Fahrenheit (36-38 degrees Celcius).
 If your baby’s body temperature is more than 100.4 degrees Fahrenheit, it is considered that he has a fever.

 What Causes Fever in Infants

-- Overdressing your baby or spending more time out on a hot day, may increase your baby’s body temperature.
+- Overdressing your baby or spending more time out on a hot day.

-- Viral infections such as flu, common cold or intestinal infections may cause fever in babies.
+- Viral infections such as flu, common cold or intestinal infections.

 - Some serious conditions like meningitis or blood bacterial infections may also cause fever in babies.

 If your baby is down with a fever, you may or may not find his forehead warm.
 Sometimes, he may run a fever even when his forehead doesn’t feel warm to touch.
 You will; however notice some signs, such as being cranky and irritable.
 The most notable signs and symptoms of a viral fever in babies are as follows: